gmx-io/gmx-interface/docs/components-use-cases.md

 ## Use Case: Tabs Component
-- `Tabs` renders three visual styles controlled by the `type` prop:
-  - `block`: underlined bar suitable for page-level navigation.
-Active state is handled via border color.
-  - `inline`: lightweight pill buttons you can embed inside cards or toolbars; inactive options fall back to the `ghost` variant while the active option adopts `secondary`.
-  - `inline-primary`: CTA-style tabs that switch between `primary` and `secondary` buttons.
-- Provide `regularOptionClassname` for layout-specific tweaks instead of overriding button variants; this keeps typography and padding consistent with the global styles.
+- Keep layout tweaks scoped to wrappers instead of overriding built-in button variants so gaps and paddings stay consistent.
 - Pair inline tabs with responsive containers when they might overflow: wrap them in `TableScrollFadeContainer` or another `overflow-x-auto` parent.

-## Use Case: Button Variants
-- `Button` covers five variants: `primary`, `primary-action`, `secondary` and `ghost`.
-Rely on the variant API instead of duplicating classes.
-- `primary` and `primary-action` share the same palette but `primary-action` bumps padding (`px-24 py-18`) and minimum height for hero CTAs.
-- Use the `size` prop (`small`, `medium`, `controlled`) to fit layouts; the helper adjusts min-height and gaps, keeping typography consistent without extra overrides.
-- When you need navigational behavior, pass the `to` prop so the component renders a `ButtonLink` with the same visual style and analytics hooks.

 ## Use Case: Links
-- `ExternalLink` keeps typography consistent for out-of-app anchors, use the `variant` prop to switch between the default underline and the icon decorator.
+- `ExternalLink` keeps typography consistent for out-of-app anchors, offering either the default underline or an icon-decorated option.
 - `Link` common link component from `react-router-dom` used for internal navigation.
-Use it when you need to style simple text-like link
+Use it when you need to style simple text-like links.
-- `Button` with prop `to` use for Links styled as app button
+- `Button` can render navigational links while preserving button styling.

 ## Use Case: Token & Icon Rendering
 - Keep inline informational icons as React SVGs (e.g., `img/ic_info.svg?react`) to share palette tokens and respond to `currentColor` without manual theming.
 It will accept color from text, which also helps with color change on hover.